 Follows the complete list of Norwegian Sun restaurants and food bars.

 - Seven Seas Restaurant (forward Dining Room, complimentary, with Your Time dining)

-- Le Bistro (French speciality dinner-only restaurant; reservations-only; US$20 cover charge)
+- Le Bistro (French dinner-only specialty restaurant; reservations-only; US$20 cover charge)

 - Four Seasons Restaurant (aft-location Dining Room; complimentary; Freestyle dining)

-- Il Adagio (Italian speciality restaurant; cover charge US$15, reservations-only)
+- Il Adagio (Italian specialty restaurant; cover charge US$15, reservations-only)

 - Great Outdoor Cafe (complimentary lido buffet restaurant)

 - Topsiders Bar & Grill (complimentary poolside bar)